-An interesting crash we have seen relate to a scenario that involves unloading the driver at the same time it is being loaded.
-In this article, we’ll analyze what we saw, how we reached the conclusion we reached and the remedial steps we used to attempt to mitigate against this particular problem.
+Most of us are still stuck supporting drivers and system components that date all the way back to Windows 7.
+If you’re one of these “lucky” folks, you might want to read about an interesting race condition we encountered when a driver was being unloaded and loaded at the same time.
+In this article, we analyze what we saw, how we reached the conclusion we reached and the remedial steps we used to attempt to mitigate against this particular problem.

 We were recently given a crash dump from a system that had been under test with a file system filter driver that performs isolation – that is, it controls the cache and uses shadow file objects to distinguish between the resources that it controls and the resources that belong to the underlying file system (typically NTFS).